Why are Golf Balls Dimpled?

 • Smart technology: Today’s golf balls are often equipped with smart sensors that help golfers monitor their performance.
 These devices can track everything from ball speed to spin rate, providing golfers with valuable feedback that can help them improve their game.

-See also Are Golf Courses Bad for the Environment?
+See also Are Golf Nets Good Practice?

 A Detailed Explanation Of The Latest Golf Ball Technologies And How They’Re Impacting The Game